f5devcentral/f5-icontrollx-dev-kit/README.md

 ## Installation

-ffdk has commands to initialize, build, and deploy a project to a BIG-IP.
+icrdk has commands to initialize, build, and deploy a project to a BIG-IP.

 Prerequisite: